 Ethnic Rhinoplasty and Nasal Surgery

 We believe that every patient is unique.
 Many plastic surgeons have limited experience working with patients of African, Asian, Middle Eastern, or Hispanic descent.
 This lack of experience with diverse ethnicities can often result in rhinoplasty procedures that produce incongruous results.
-Dr. Azizzadeh, however, has the skills and experience necessary to create beautiful, elegant rhinoplasty results for every facial type and every ethnicity.
+Dr. Babak Azizzadeh and Dr. Jonathan Cabin, however, have the skills and experience necessary to create beautiful, elegant rhinoplasty results for every facial type and every ethnicity.